ibbles/LearningUnreal/Blueprint Interface.md

 # Calling functions

 Given a reference to an [[Actor]] instance we can check if it implements a particular Blueprint Interface with Does Implement Interface.
+(
+Can an [[Actor Component]] also implement an interface?
+)
 Drag of the [[Actor]] reference output pin and search for the name of the function you want to call.
 Interface functions will have a `(Message)` suffix in the list and the node has an open envelope icon.
 When the Actor receives the message the [[Blueprint Events|Blueprint Event]] that implements that Blueprint Interface function in that Actor's [[Blueprint Class]] will be executed.
 Messages can be sent to any [[Actor]], even those that don't implement the corresponding interface.
 Such messages are ignored by the receiving [[Actor]].
-Because of this the type sending the message doesn't need to know the exact type of the thing receiving the message.
+Because of this the one sending the message doesn't need to know the exact type of the thing that is receiving the message.
-We're type agnostic, just like C `void*`.
-Completely type-unsafe.

 A Blueprint Interface function can have return values.
 I do not know what is returned if the thing we call the function on doesn't implement that interface.